 Hoffman Homes for Youth serves children who suffer from a mental health diagnosis to include such disorders as depression, bi-polar, pervasive developmental disorder, and post traumatic stress disorder.
-All children admitted to our program have been identified as being of risk to themselves or others and a large majority have experience physical abuse, sexual abuse, neglect, as well as trauma.
+All children admitted to our program have been identified as being of risk to themselves or others and a large majority have experienced physical abuse, sexual abuse, neglect, as well as other types of trauma.

 For this reason, Hoffman Homes for Youth focuses on

 providing the best clinical services available.
 Masters level therapists provide individual,

 specialty groups, and family psychotherapy.
 These therapists are assigned to

 all children in a particular residence and work in close cooperation

 with the psychiatrist and treatment team members.

 from the psychiatrist.
 Therapy skills are enhanced by regular psychiatric

 consultations, case review meetings, and continuing education opportunities.